 ... instead of raw dried pork with mold coating.

-Salami is simply dried muscle tissue from animals.
-Another euphemism that draws a large veil around the background to the production of meat products.
+A salami is simply dried muscle tissue from animals.
+Another euphemism that draws a big veil around the background of the production of meat products.

 27. species-appropriate husbandry

-Keeping cows, pigs or chickens on a few square meters with thousands of other animals is not species-appropriate.
-Reducing the number of animals to 150 is also not species-appropriate.
-The animals were only bred for human consumption and are kept in captivity - that cannot be fair.
+Keeping cows, pigs or chickens in a few square meters with thousands of other animals is not appropriate for the species.
+If you reduce the number to 150 animals, it is also not species-appropriate.
+The animals were bred only for human purposes and are kept captive - this cannot be argerecht.

 28. goulash